GET DIRECTV for business®

 Hospital stays are, by nature, disruptive.
 Patients are removed from their routines, their environments, and their sense of control.
 What replaces that is often long stretches of inactivity.

-Patient boredom may not be a clinical diagnosis, but it can have an impact on how patients perceive their care, and that can lead to consequences across the entire patient care experience:
+Patient boredom may not be a clinical diagnosis, but it may impact how patients perceive their care, and that can lead to consequences across the entire patient care experience:

 • Increased anxiety and stress